 Self-generated stimuli have been found to be subjectively less intense and elicit smaller neurophysiological responses than identical stimuli that are produced externally (e.g., Blakemore et al., 1998; Schafer & Marcus, 1973).
-This 'sensory attenuation' phenomenon is believed to reduce the distraction associated with sensations that result from an organism's own movement, allowing it to remain vigilant to stimuli that reflect changes in its environment (see Crapse & Sommer, 2008).
-Sensory attenuation is thought to be adaptive because, although representations of externally-generated events rely on information arriving through sensory channels, self-generated stimuli may be predicted based on the motoractivities through which they are produced.
-This notion has contributed to theoretical accounts that suggest self-generated sensations are suppressed based on the predicted outcomes of movement (Wolpert, 1997).
-For example, the internal forward model of motor control (IFM; Miall & Wolpert, 1996; Wolpert et al., 1995) proposes that duplicates of motor commands (i.e. 'efference copies'; von Holst & Mittelstaedt, 1950) are transmitted to sensory cortices and activate representations of the anticipated consequences to movement (i.e., 'corollary discharge'; Sperry, 1950).
+This 'sensory attenuation' phenomenon is believed to reflect the suppression of stimuli based on one's predictions regarding the outcomes of movement (Wolpert, 1997).
+In particular, the internal forward model of motor control (IFM; Miall & Wolpert, 1996; Wolpert et al., 1995) proposes that duplicates of motor commands (i.e. 'efference copies'; von Holst & Mittelstaedt, 1950) are transmitted to sensory cortices and activate representations of the anticipated consequences to movement (i.e., 'corollary discharge'; Sperry, 1950).
 Information arriving through afferent channels are believed to be compared with these predictions, facilitating the suppression of sensations that are anticipated on the basis of motor commands (Miall & Wolpert, 1996; Wolpert et al., 1995).
+This mechanism is believed to also give rise to one's sense of agency over selfgenerated stimuli, which is thought to reflect the degree to which the outcomes of movement correspond to those that are predicted (and therefore intended) based on motor commands (see Haggard, 2008).
+In this way, sensory attenuation is thought to correspond to one's perception of agency in the production of stimuli.